 You need to check out Barcelona’s Parque Güell, a designed by iconic architect Antoni Gaudi.
 Packed with amazing gardens, vividly-colorful buildings, and giant lizards guarding brilliant fountains, this 100-year-old UNESCO World Heritage Site is a local favorite.

-Pro tip: When you buy a ticket for Park Guell, you get an admission time.
+Local tip: When you buy a ticket for Park Guell, you get an admission time.
 If you miss that time by more than 30 minutes, you will not be allowed entry.
-Have your local trip planner work a visit into your itinerary so you don’t waste any time waiting around!

 We firmly believe that all paella is delicious, but the paella in Valencia is out-of-this-world amazing.
 And it should be—Valencia is where paella comes from!
 Be sure to order paella Valenciana to taste the classic variety.
 Made with different meats like chicken, rabbit, or duck, and mixed with beans and sometimes snails, it’s a sensation for the senses you won’t soon forget.
 No one knows paella like someone from Valencia, so be sure to ask a Valencian local for their favorite spots.

 How would you like to have a meal where Goya was rumored to have washed dishes as a youth?
 That’s how old Botín is.
 It holds the Guinness World Record for the oldest restaurant in the world, as it was established in 1725 on Madrid’s Calle Cava Baja.
 Plenty of other literary ghosts haunt Botin’s brick walls—Ernest Hemingway invoked the restaurant in some of his most famous works: The Sun Also Rises and Death in the Afternoon.